ShafieCoder/Car_detector_with-_YOLO/README.md

  Now we are going to use a pre-trained model and test it on the car detection dataset.
 For this goal, we do following steps:

  #### 1. Defining Classes, Anchors and Image Shape
  We're trying to detect 80 classes, and are using 5 anchor boxes.
 The information on the 80 classes and 5 boxes is gathered in two files: "coco_classes.txt" and "yolo_anchors.txt".
-You'll read class names and anchors from text files.
+We'll read class names and anchors from text files.
 The car detection dataset has 720x1280 images, which are pre-processed into 608x608 images.

+ #### 2. Loading a Pre-trained Model
+ Training a YOLO model takes a very long time and requires a fairly large dataset of labelled bounding boxes for a large range of target classes.
+We are going to load an existing pre-trained Keras YOLO model stored in "yolo.h5".
+These weights come from the official YOLO website, and were converted using a function written by Allan Zelener.
+References are at the end of this notebook.
+Technically, these are the parameters from the "YOLOv2" model, but are simply referred to as "YOLO" in this notebook.